 - pressure and pain in your ears and head

 - difficulty smelling or tasting

-Sinusitis often clears up on its own, but it may be worth checking in with your healthcare provider if lasts more than a week.
+Sinusitis often clears up on its own, but it may be worth checking in with a healthcare professional if lasts more than a week.

 3. Dental problems

 Pain on one side of your jaw can often be traced to dental or oral health concerns.

 Common dental problems that cause jaw pain include: